How to create a web service for Microsoft Graph (Microsoft Teams)

 Screen Shot 2021-03-31 at 2.51.16 PM.png

-If your web connection will be on FME Server, you may need to add an additional redirect uri of http(s)://<YourFMEServerHostname>/fmeoauth
+If your web connection is on FME Flow, you may need to add an additional redirect URI of http(s)://<YourFMEServerHostname>/fmeoauth

 The Application (client) ID can be found on the Overview page of the App Registration: